Coronavirus: Nearing the peak? Many wonder what low number of new infections in LA County will mean

 Gov. Gavin Newsom is set to release on Tuesday a comprehensive plan for how the state moves forward, away from physical distancing, but at the appropriate time and pace.

-"Its a vexing prospect," Newsom said in his Monday press briefing.
-"To figure out way of doing this where we don't invite a second wave, where we don't let down our guard, where we don't put ourselves in the position where we regret moving too quickly."
+"It's a vexing prospect," Newsom said in his Monday press briefing.
+"To figure out a way of doing this where we don't invite a second wave, where we don't let down our guard, where we don't put ourselves in the position where we regret moving too quickly."

 Coronavirus: Nearing the peak?
 Many wonder what low number of new infections in LA County will mean